Weddings

 Generally speaking, wedding photographers in this day and age (the age of digital editing in particular), fall into two loose camps.
 You have photographers known for their established style, meaning their portfolio follows a particular color theme, or they have found a niche that they center their creative output and branding on.
 These photographers apply the same general color grading (perhaps some variation by season or setting), across all of their galleries.
 Clients who love that aesthetic, who want to see themselves and their wedding captured to resemble the vibe of those other weddings, know exactly who to go to.
 It’s consistent, and the clients are confident they will get exactly what they expect.
 I like to compare it to film makers.
 Think Wes Andersen; you know to anticipate his signature pastels color grades and will recognize his go-to symmetrical shots.
 Or Wong Kai War with his emphasis on moody lighting and vibrant color (one of my all time favorites!).

 Alternatively, and this is where I sit, are photographers that approach each wedding uniquely.
 I always aim for a realistic color scheme, that wouldn’t be mistaken for always “bright and airy” (over exposed with generally cool tones) or only dark and moody (heavy shadows and often a reddish tint applied) ; but timeless and true to life.
 Elevated, whatever the vibe.
-The goal is to capture precisely how that day felt and compliment and highlight its particular vibe and character, with artistic intention.
+The goal is to capture precisely how that day felt and compliment and highlight its particular mood and character, with artistic intention.
 This variation across galleries isn’t a sacrifice in quality; it’s personalization.
-An edgy Las Vegas wedding with Elvis officiating is going to feel different and will be given a different approach than a bright and delicate garden wedding.
+An edgy Las Vegas wedding with Elvis officiating will be given a different approach than a bright and delicate garden wedding.
 A couple embracing a retro style might inspire a filmy aesthetic, while one more reserved and clean cut can have an elegant feel.
 A more minimalist floral color scheme will be complimented differently than a vibrant array of bloom tones and shades.
 Spring, Summer, Fall, and Winter will all have a unique character.
 Paul Thomas Anderson or Greta Gerwig are more this type of film maker; every movie of theirs has its own aesthetic matched to that particular story to bring it to life, yet you can still feel the essence of who made them.

 An added bonus of this method is I can take your personal preferences into account.
 If you don’t love warm tones, I’ll veer cooler.
 And you have the opportunity after the delivery of your sneak peeks to offer feedback that will be applied to the final gallery.
 And regardless of what the wedding day evokes, conscious care is taken to have all skin tones feel natural and true to life no matter the style.
 And I won’t grey-out the greens.
 I am excited by variation and I won’t turn away any couples based on their wedding’s setting or decor theme.
 Rain or shine you will have beautiful results.